 For instance, if you’re baking cookies at home and incorporate sugar into the cookie dough, this situation renders sugar an ingredient rather than a condiment due to the sugar’s application at that moment.

-Sugar is typically not considered a condiment, as it is used to sweeten food or drinks rather than enhance flavor or texture.
-However, some people may use sugar as a condiment by sprinkling it on certain dishes to add a touch of sweetness.
+Sugar is typically considered a condiment, as it is used to sweeten food or drinks People may use sugar as a condiment by sprinkling it on certain dishes to add a touch of sweetness.

 A condiment is a substance or mixture of substances added to food to enhance flavor or texture.
 Condiments can include sauces, spreads, spices, herbs, and other flavorings used in small amounts to complement the taste of the food.